Shepherd the Next Generation of Students While Advancing Your Career

 All the Details on Your Degree

-Our online Master of Education in Higher Education program incorporates faith-based principles and experiential learning that leads to a well-rounded understanding of the higher education landscape, including resource management, legal and ethical considerations, diversity, student development, spiritual formation, and assessment and research.
+Gain a nuanced, multifaceted understanding of the higher education landscape.
+The online Master of Education in Higher Education program infuses faith-based principles and experiential learning into a curriculum focusing on resource management, legal and ethical considerations, diversity, student development, spiritual formation, and assessment and research.

 Vocation and Career Formation